blabla1337/skf-flask/skf/markdown/code_examples/asp/49-code_example--Re_Authentication--.md

 				*/
 				if (hash.Validate(passwordHash, salt, password) == true)
 				{
-					//the connection has to be repported into the log files Log.SetLog("Null", "login was OK!", "SUCCESS", "NULL");
+					//the connection has to be reported into the log files Log.SetLog("Null", "login was OK!", "SUCCESS", "NULL");

 					/*
 					This is is to prevent session fixation, after login we create a new cookie which we than use to authenticate.
 This value can not be fixated since it is set after login.

-					createa a new GUID and save into the session:
+					create a a new GUID and save into the session:
 					*/

 					//Al the random tokens will now be changed